 The Festival Choir, which begins rehearsing after Easter, is great for people who are less confident, because the pace is more relaxed and we begin afresh each year working on choral and vocal technique.
 It is a way for people who can’t commit to the Choir regularly to be involved in music at the Church.
 We are grateful to all the singers and instrumentalists who join to perform these works in their appropriate context.

 We have come a long way since I outlined the problems of the previous organ; its failing condition, its poor quality and its constrained site.
 Four organ builders of international stature visited the Church and made detailed proposals.
 Dr John Rowntree, our adviser, the PCC and I agreed that one builder stood out for their inspired design and the quality of their instruments; St Martin of Switzerland.
 Detailed architectural plans were prepared (see detail, right) and were submitted to the DAC and the Victorian Society.
 The Faculty permitting the work to commence was granted in Autumn 2011.
 Work began in July 2012 and our new organ was ready for its first performance in September 2013.
-We believe that this great project will transform St Michael’s, its music, its worship, its whole life and help all of our activities to flourish.
-Fund raising continues - it commenced with our very successful Hymnathon in February 2012 and contines with the 'Pipe Up' campaign.
+This great project has transformed St Michael’s; its music, its worship, its whole life, and is helping all of our activities to flourish.
+Fund raising continues.

 Jonathan read music at Christ Church, Oxford,

 where he was a choral scholar.
 He returned to London after a year as assistant organist at Lodi Cathedral in Italy.
 Jonathan is a freelance singer, organist and teacher.